flomesh-io/ztm/README.md

 ztm start hub --listen 0.0.0.0:8888 --names 1.2.3.4:8888 --permit root.json
 ```

-> You might need `sudo` when executing the above command because it will install a service to `systemd`.
+> You might need `sudo` when executing the above command because it needs to install a service to `systemd`.

 Now the Hub should be up an running.
-A file named `root.json` should also be generated for us to allow *endpoints* to join our mesh.
+Plus, a file named `root.json` should have been generated for us to allow *endpoints* to join our mesh.

 #### Setup Endpoints

-Once the Hub gets up and running in the cloud, we can go on and add as many endpoints as we like to the mesh by using the generated permit file `root.json`.
+Once the Hub gets up and running in the cloud, we can go on and add as many *endpoints* as we like to the mesh by using the generated permit file `root.json`.

+> An *endpoint* is just a computer running in various network environments with access to the Internet.

 First, start an Agent on an endpoint computer that is going to join our mesh: